pivotal/docs-tap/convention-service/creating-conventions.md

 The convention server is the component that applies a convention that has been defined on the server.
 Each convention server can host one or more conventions.
-The application of each convention by a convention server can be controlled conditionally.
+Applying individual conventions by a convention server can be controlled conditionally.
 The conditional criteria governing the application of a convention is customizable and can be based on the evaluation of a custom Kubernetes resource called [PodIntent](reference/pod-intent.md).
 PodIntent is the vehicle by which the Convention Service as a whole delivers its value.

 A PodIntent is created, or updated if it already existed, when a workload is run through a Tanzu Application Platform supply chain.
 The custom resource includes both the PodTemplateSpec and the OCI image metadata associated with a workload.
-For more information on the PodTemplateSpec, see the [Kubernetes documentation](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec).
+For more information about the PodTemplateSpec, see the [Kubernetes documentation](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec).
 The conditional criteria for a convention can be based on any property or value found in the PodTemplateSpec or the Open Containers Initiative (OCI) image metadata available in the PodIntent.

 If a convention's criteria are met, the convention server enriches the PodTemplateSpec in the PodIntent.
-The convention server also updates the `status` section of the PodIntent with the name of the convention that's been applied.
+The convention server also updates the `status` section of the PodIntent with the name of the applied convention.
-So if needed, you can figure out which conventions have been applied to the workload after the fact.
+So if needed, you can figure out which conventions were applied to the workload after the fact.

-To provide flexibility in how conventions are organized, multiple convention servers can be deployed.
+To provide flexibility in how conventions are organized, you can deploy multiple convention servers.
 Each server can contain a convention or set of conventions focused on a specific class of runtime modifications, on a specific language framework, and so on.
 How the conventions are organized/grouped and deployed is up to the author and the needs of their organization.

-Convention servers deployed to the cluster won't take action unless triggered to do so by the second component of the Convention Service, the [convention controller](#conventioncontroller).
+Convention servers deployed to the cluster won't take action unless triggered by the second component of the Convention Service, the [convention controller](#conventioncontroller).

 ## <a id='conventioncontroller'></a>Convention controller